Ijele Masquerade: Historical Origin

 That Ijele originated from old Anambra State in Nigeria many centuries ago is not in doubt.
-According to UNESCO recent commentary The origin of Ijele according to available Oral story, emanated from Umudiana Umueri It was this very group that performed the first "izi egwu ijele"(introduction of the Mask) to other communities like Aguleri, Nsugbe, Ogbunike, Nando, Awkuzu etc. It’s pertinent to note Umuatuolu Umueri was instrumental to the introduction of Ijele masquerades to Igbariamu, Nteje, and some other Villages outside Omabala areas.
+According to UNESCO recent commentary The origin of Ijele according to available Oral story, emanated from Umueze Igboezunu Aguleri and Umuatolu Umueri It was this very group that performed the first "izi egwu ijele"(introduction of the Mask) to other communities like Aguleri, Nsugbe, Ogbunike, Nando, Awkuzu etc. It’s pertinent to note Umuatuolu Umueri was instrumental to the introduction of Ijele masquerades to Igbariamu, Nteje, and some other Villages outside Omabala areas.

 In recognizing the roles played by Aguleri & Umuleri in the Origin of Ijele, the Old Anambra State Government unanimously selected their Ijele Cultural troupe, led by Chief Obiako Raphael Anizoba (Agunech'ibe)of Umuatuolu Umuleri and the Akunaeche Enyi Ijele cultural troupe from Igboezunu Aguleri to represent the State in Festival of Art & Culture known as FESTAC 1977 of which the groups won various Awards & accolades for excellence from the Federal Government in.
 1977.